rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Adam does most of the work when it comes to videos and he basically does the same as I do with the lyrics.
-The videos are his visual interpretations of our music."</i>
+<i>"I had the privilege of practicing medicine in the early '60s, before we had any government.
+It worked rather well, and there was nobody on the street suffering with no medical care."</i>
 <br>
-<b>- Maynard James Keenan</b>
+<b>- Ron Paul</b>
 </blockquote>
 </p>